 - Log into your Verizon account

-- Ensure that text messaging is not blocked
+- Make sure text messaging isn’t blocked

 AT&T users can check their messaging settings through myAT&T: